 They can be applied directly on the skin or over wounds, depending on what you need them for.
 Gauze pads are used to dress wounds and absorb blood, which makes them perfect for cleaning up cuts and scrapes after they get cleaned up with peroxide (another important item).
 You can also use gauze pads to protect wounds from dirt or water while still allowing air flow through them.

 Alcohol wipes are a must-have item for your office first aid kit.
 They can be used to clean wounds, disinfect skin and help prevent the spread of germs.
 You can quickly clean hands before and after treating a wound by using alcohol wipes.
 This will help prevent cross contamination, which is when germs from one person’s hands get transferred to another person’s body or wound.
 We carry a full selection of first aid kit supplies and first aid kit refill supplies including bandages, antiseptics, dressings, medical instruments, OTC medications, CPR products, and even fully-stocked first aid kits, first aid boxes, and wall-mount cabinets.
-Shop Now!
+Shop First Aid Supplies Online Now!